 College Admissions Glossary: G-I

 Need help better understanding all the complicated terms related to college admissions?
-Be sure to check out our full admissions glossary after you're reviewed G-I.
+Be sure to check out our full admissions glossary after you review G-I.

-GPA: Grade point average.
-The GPA is a weighted or unweighted average of the grades a student has received during his or her course of study.
+GPA: Grade point average, an average of the grades a student earned during their course of study.

 Gap Year: A gap year is a break taken by a student after finishing high school and before starting college.